 5. How long does it take to carry out the implementation?

-The implementation duration for out-of-the-box Dynamics 365 integrations for PTC Windchill and Siemens Teamcenter is 3 to 4 days.
-The implementation duration for non-standard, configurable integrations for other PLM, PDM, CAD, and MDM systems is 6 to 7 days.
+The implementation duration for out-of-the-box Dynamics 365 integrations for PTC Windchill and Siemens Teamcenter is an average of 7 days.
+The implementation duration for non-standard, configurable integrations for other PLM, PDM, CAD, and MDM systems is as short as 2 weeks.

 The final implementation time varies based on certain factors, and you can explore the implementation process we follow.